-**Note: this article is adapted from an ebook that I am working on called "Take Your Life Back: A Practical Guide to Self-Creation".
-If you would like a free copy of this ebook when it is complete, please send me a note here: https://tobebrockner.com/contact and I will send it to you as soon as it is complete (estimated completion date 7/15/21)
+**Note: this article is adapted from an ebook that I wrote called "Take Your Life Back: A Practical Guide to Self-Creation".
+If you would like a free copy of this ebook, please visit here: https://go.tobebrockner.com/get-ebook

 In his seminal book, Man’s Search for Meaning, psychiatrist and neuroscientist, Dr. Viktor E. Frankl posits that the meaning of life can be found in responsibility.

 This is a profound notion if you give it even casual thought.
 Our willingness to take on responsibility for our lives is what gives it purpose.
 Imagine that for a moment if you will.
 Whatever you end up getting out of life - or do not get out of it - is completely up to you.